donbellamy/contentbox-aggregator/README.md

-# Welcome to the ContentBox RSS Aggregator Module
+# ContentBox RSS Aggregator

-This module allows you to automatically import RSS feeds and display them on your ContentBox site.
+This module allows you to automatically import RSS feeds and display them in your ContentBox site.

 ## System Requirements